 The 20/20 Catalysts Program is an award-winning interactive three-month program that connects First Nations, Inuit and Métis Catalysts to a network of Indigenous and non-Indigenous Clean Energy Project Mentors and Coaching Specialists involved in clean energy project development both on and off-grid, including: solar and wind farming, hydro, biomass, and geothermal, both on and off-grid.

-Catalysts will learn from Program Mentors, Coaches and each other by sharing experiences and lessons learned from past projects.
-Ultimately, Catalysts will walk away from the Program with the skills, tools, and resources to maximize the social and economic benefits their community gains through participation in clean energy projects.
+As a Catalyst you will learn from Program Mentors, Coaches and each other by sharing experiences and lessons learned from past projects.
+Ultimately, you will walk away from the Program with the skills, tools, and resources to maximize the social and economic benefits their community gains through participation in clean energy projects.

-The ultimate goal of the 20/20 Catalyst Program is to help indigenous communities get to a point where they feel confident and prepared to partner on clean energy projects and get the most out of that partnership.
+The ultimate goal of the 20/20 Catalyst Program is for Indigenous communities to feel confident and prepared to partner on clean energy projects; and benefit the most out of those partnerships.
 Communities will be ready to capitalize on projects presented to them and seek out clean energy development opportunities of their own.

-Our On-site Intensive Sessions will be held at unique facilities situated in the heart of Canada’s natural landscape.
+Our On-site Intensive Sessions are held at unique facilities situated in the heart of Canada’s natural landscape.
 These facilities foster a comfortable learning environment that enables creativity and collaboration, and are selected strategically based on their proximity to clean and renewable energy projects.

 Below are the locations for 2022.